agavrel/42_CheatSheet/README.md

 That's right, the school is FREE, originally funded and founded in Paris by generous philanthropist billionaire [Xaviel Niel](https://en.wikipedia.org/wiki/Xavier_Niel)

-> *“Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.”* ― Brian W. Kernighan, The C Programming Language
+> **I'm not unusual; it's the others who are strange** ― *Xavier Niel*

 Most of the entrance exam and early cursus is done in C language.

+> **Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.** ― *Brian W. Kernighan, The C Programming Language*

-C is indeed one of the best language to understand the basis of programming: Conditions {if, elseif, else}, loops {while, do while, for}, pointers and memory allocation.
-C will hence act as an educational tool to develop your skill.
+C is the the most pedagogic programming language you can learn as it allows to understand the basis of programming from simple concepts like Conditions {if, elseif, else}, loops {while, do while, for} and pointers to more advanced one like function pointers and memory allocation.

 Later on you can specialize in other languages: Python will suit data scientists and devops, javascript for frontend developers and C# for those looking for a career in finance.

 ---
 ## What you will learn

-> "When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.'" ― Linus Torvalds
+> **When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.'** ― *Linus Torvalds*

-In Short: You will create magic and learn to do what Muggles were only able to do accidentally.
+You will learn how to do what Muggles were only able to do accidentally.

 ---
 ## :coffee: For Candidates: About the "Piscine"

+> **If you're going through hell, keep going.** ― *Winston Churchill*

 The piscine is the entrance exam that consists of **4 weeks fully dedicated at coding**, solving exercises and submitting group and solo projects.

-Although the school advise you to "come as you are", and this is what I did, it does certainly help to prepare beforehand.

 ---